-When it comes to design and themes, Android Pie proved to be a revolutionary innovation.
+When it comes to mobile app design and themes, Android 9 UI proved to be a revolutionary innovation.
 The Android OS update added colors to the ecosystem, made the icons look more curvy with softer edges, and gave a more aesthetic feel.

 The new Android operating system version has introduced system-wide dark mode and a plethora of themes.
 These themes enable users to customize the font size, style, and icon shape on their device and recreate their experience with Android 10.

 When considering Android Pie vs Android 10, a smart difference has been observed in the messaging functionality too.